awslabs/aws-java-nio-spi-for-s3/README.md

 want to interact with, you do not have to do anything else - Note, although your IAM role may be sufficient to access the desired objects and buckets you may still be blocked by bucket access control lists and/ or bucket policies.

-## S3 Compatible Wndpoints and Credentials
+## S3 Compatible Endpoints and Credentials

 This NIO provider supports any S3-like service.
-To access a 3rd party service, follow this URL pattern:
+To access a 3rd party service, follow this URI pattern:

 ```
 s3://[[key:secret@]endpoint:port]/bucket/objectkey
 ```
 Note that in this case the TCP port of the target service must be specified.
-If no credentials are givem the default AWS configuration mechanism will be used as per the section above.
+If no credentials are given the default AWS configuration mechanism will be used as per the section above.

-In the case the target service uses HTTP instead of HTTPS (e.g. a testing envronment), the protocol tu use can be fonfigured through the following environment variable or system
+In the case the target service uses HTTP instead of HTTPS (e.g. a testing environment), the protocol to use can be fonfigured through the following environment variable or system
 property:

 ```